 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other reduces my vocabulary to four letter words — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people copying and pasting the same thing to each other has no long-term value — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
 'Coz propah spelling is so last century.

 Like the COVID-19 virus itself, it’s impossible to escape the media coverage of it.
 People are angry.
 Feel helpless.
 Scared.
 That’s all normal.
 But pause, just a moment, and think.